How to Make a Wading and Flounder Gigging Light Setup

 STEP 1 - Mount Flounder Gig to Aluminum Pipe

 Note: if you purchase a different pipe schedule or thickness, you may have to sand/grind down the end of the pipe for the gig to fit.
-This doesn’t typically effect performance, just something to be aware of.
 If you use a pole that is slightly small and not a perfect fit, then we recommend wrapping the end of the pole where the gig slides over with some electrical tape and you will achieve a tight fit.
 Obviously this is only for small voids.
 Rods and poles have different nominal diameters.
-The exact OD of a 3/4-inch pole is 1.05 inches.
+The exact outside diameter of a 3/4-inch pole is 1.05 inches.

 The next step depends on if you want an all-inclusive flounder gig pole with light attached to it, or if you prefer to carry a second PVC pipe to run your wading and gigging light underwater.

-STEP 2 - Mount LED Flounder Gigging Light to Aluminum or PVC pipe
+STEP 2 - Mount Swamp Eye LED Flounder Gigging Light to Aluminum or PVC pipe

 Now that the flounder gig is on the end of the pipe, you can get an idea for where you want the light to be.
 Many people claim it’s best to mount the light underwater.
 This is true if you are on a boat, but not always the case if you are wading and gigging.
 It is more safe to light up everything around you so you don’t put yourself in danger (stingrays).
 That's really why it's important to gig with bright lights, beyond just seeing more flounder.